Skip to main content

 Note

-A written record attached to a client, contact, or meeting.
-Notes support rich text formatting and can be created quickly from anywhere in Slant.
+A written record attached to a client, other contact, or meeting.
+Notes support rich text formatting and can be created from anywhere in Slant.

 Automation terms